Why You Might Be Missing Out On Major Breast Milk with the Wrong Breast Pump Parts and Settings

 While knowing what you can customize on your breast pump is huge, there are a few other important breast pump tips to keep in mind whether you’re first starting to pump or you’re a pumping pro.

-1. Make Sure Your Pump is Right by Getting the Right Size Breast Shield
+1. Make Sure Your Pump Fits Correctly by Getting the Right Size Breast Shield

 Again, this is so important and can definitely change your milk supply.
-Medela has an amazing handout here to show you exactly how your breast shield should be fitting.
+Check out this video to see how your breast shield should be fitting.

 The Medela Pump In Style Advanced comes with 24mm shields (the “standard” size).
 Medela also offers 21mm, 27mm, 30mm, and 36mm.